winne27/fhem.js/README.md

 # Install

 Install first node.js on the server on which fhem is installed.
+Ensure that the version of node.js is greater than 4.x.
+Check it with

+    node -v

 Ensure that telnet is enabled on the standard fhem server.

 Install the package with